moshnikovd0709/WristwatchGame/README.md

 # WristwatchGame
-Implementation of the mathematical simulation of the game "wristwatch" The rules of this game:
+Implementation of the mathematical simulation of the game "wristwatch".

+The rules of this game:
 From one deck of cards (52 cards, 4 suits consisting of Ace, 2, 3, 4, 5, 6, 7, 8, 9, 10, Jack, Queen, King)
 you place cards face up in a ring of 12 cards.
 The 13th card is placed in the middle of the ring.
 If an Ace